Set Medical Provision

 It’s been the case for many years that many different healthcare activities are subject to regulation and inspection by the CQC.
 For example, treatment of disease, disorder or injury, diagnostic and screening procedures and transporting people in ambulances are the main activities that can impact productions and events, but there are many more.

-Until now there have also been exemptions for temporary healthcare at sporting or ‘cultural’ events, and treatment provided in sports grounds or gyms, but these exemptions are being removed later this year.
 This follows safety concerns and recommendations from the second report from the Manchester Arena Inquiry.
 We await the full text of the enabling legislation, but this means it is very likely that even basic care provided to audiences or members of the public will soon require a CQC-registered provider.

 Film and TV productions with crew and cast only (even with some extras or contributors) remain out of scope because these would still be classed primarily as workplaces, not events with public access or participation.